syntax-ke-shikar/tetris-project2/README.md

 -  **Hard Drop Mechanic**: Instantly drops the current tetromino to the lowest possible position.
 -  **<u>Ghost Piece</u>**: Shows where the tetromino will land before dropping.
 - **Console Rendering**: Uses ANSI escape codes to display the game board with color-coded tetrominoes.
-- **Music and Sound Effects**: The game includes a cachy and addictive music.
+- **Music and Sound Effects**: The game includes a catchy and addictive music.

 ---